 FINA Swimming Coaches Golden Clinic

-The 1st FINA Gold Medal Swimming Coaches Clinic concluded successfully with more than 400 swimming coaches from 100 nations, on October 30, 2012 in Moscow, Russia.
+The 1st FINA Gold Medal Swimming Coaches Clinic was successfully organised with more than 400 swimming coaches from 100 nations, on October 30, 2012 in Moscow, Russia.
 The golden opportunity offered for two days to exchange ideas, experience and knowledge with top-level coaches from swimming powerhouses like USA, Australia or China was praised by many participants.

 This year, the Clinic's main topic is "Science & Innovation in Swimming".
 Eight top-level coaches (see table below) from top nations in the sport will provide a comprehensive overview of coaching practices and share valuable expertise with delegates interested in developing elite swimming athletes in their own country (full programme schedule coming soon).

 |Graham HILL||South Africa||Preparation Plan - Training Vs Competition Mix|

 |Andrea DI NINO||Italy||Science and Innovation of Sprint Coach|

 |Rohan TAYLOR||Australia||Building Successful Performance Service Teams|

 |Marcel WOUDA||Netherlands||Application of Science and Innovation in day-to-day Practice|

 |Roald VAN DER VLIET||Netherlands||The Science of Skills in Swimming|

 |Dirk LANGE||Austria||Modern Breaststroke using the example of Cameron vd Burgh|